 You’ll love these other historic house hotels too:

-The spa at New Hall
+The spa at New Hall hotel

-Dining at New Hall
+The restaurant at New Hall hotel

 The dining room itself was cloaked in oak panelling and was certainly a unique room (with some rather odd paintings – the guy overlooking our table was positively green) and more could have been made to make it more inviting: better lighting perhaps, lighter carpet and curtains, but it was impressive and the food and service were both good.
 We started with Brixham market mackerel and seared South Coast scallops, before moving on to the pie of the day (lamb).
 The pies were huge, hearty and nuclear-hot and came with gravy and mash, and it was only by sheer will-power that we able to fit in a slice of treacle tart afterwards.